XaverianTeamRobotics/powerplay-archive/HNS/src/main/java/net/xbhs/robotics/HNS/README.md

 - Motor encoders

 ## How Will This Be Implemented?
-There will be one core class: `net.xbhs.robotics.HNS.NavigationSystem`.
+There will be one core class: `NavigationSystem`.
 This class will be extended by other classes that implement one specific sensor system.
 For example, `OdometerNavigationSystem` will be a class that implements navigation using only an odometer.
-`HybridNavigationSystem` will be a class that takes in many `net.xbhs.robotics.HNS.NavigationSystem`s and combines them to provide a more accurate navigation system.
+`HybridNavigationSystem` will be a class that takes in many `NavigationSystem`s and combines them to provide a more accurate navigation system.
+To use a `NavigationSystem` with the `HybridNavigationSystem`, the `NavigationSystem` must add the `HNSCompatible` annotation.
+It must also have any of the `HNSRole` annotations that it can provide.